robzienert/CalendarBundle/README.md

 CalendarBundle
 ==============

+**This bundle is no longer maintained by myself.
+If you would like to take it over, please send me a message!**

 Provides applications with an events calendar.
 This bundle's model layer represents a heavy port of Apple's iCal application.